Synthoid/ExportSheetData/docs/troubleshooting.md

 Boolean and number values are exporting as strings
 --------------------------------------------------
 There are two possibilities here.
 The first thing to check is if the [Force string values](json/forcestringvalues.md) option in enabled.
 If that is not enabled, make sure the cell is properly declared as a boolean or number.
 JSON value types are pulled from the sheet itself, so if the sheet sees the value `true` as a string instead of a boolean, or the value `101` as a string instead of an integer, they will be exported as strings.
+This can occur if the cell value in question was formatted to be plain text.